thingsthatdothings/thingsthatdothings.github.io/_posts/2024-02-08-michaels-coupon.md

 comments: false
 ---

-Michaels has their coveted 40% off one regular priced item now til Monday Feb 19th, 2024.
+Michaels has their coveted 40% off one regular priced item coupon now til Monday Feb 19th, 2024.

 You can use it once per day, but if you need to get more than 1 item, go again the next day.
 Or, bring a friend to do a separate transaction.